elena-krismer/Project_FASTQtrimmer/Report/Report.md

 To do/think of/ not forget?
 - which time to we use when writting the theory future, present, conjunktiv; will be filter, should,... i am confused lol 'has to be adjusted to the ohred scle/will be adjust/must be adjusted/is adjusted????
-- big o isnt finished but please take a look at it - its so weird
+- big o isnt finished but please take a look at it - its so weird - nicceeee table :)
-- yesterday was a merge conflict - we have to write the program design in pseudocode - i have added the pseudocode from yesterday
+- yesterday was a merge conflict - we have to write the program design in pseudocode - i have added the pseudocode from yesterday, peter mentioned last time we shouldnt but the raw code in the report

 ## 1. Introduction